ysoftwareab/sane.mk/README.md

 # sane.mk

-I make (pun) a lot of things, and I want to keep them DRY.

-The `docs` folder has some tips and tricks as well.
+For the future you to keep on enjoying GNU Make.

 ## Usage

-I would have this repository as a submodule e.g. as a `sane.mk` folder, and then fetch the submodule, if not already there, and reference it at the top of the real `Makefile`:
+You can either have this repository as a submodule, and reference it at the top of the `Makefile`:

 ```make
 ifeq (,$(wildcard sane.mk/sane.extended.mk))